 Why You Need Liquidity In Your Estate Plan When You Own A Business

 1. After your death, your survivors may need cash to operate the business until all or part of the business is sold or until they are able to manage the business.
 The loss of an owner can be devastating to a business, irrespective of how much planning is done in advance.
-Without the cash to fund the business through the transition, it may be forced to close its doors.2.
+Without the cash to fund the business through the transition, it may be forced to close its doors.
+For example, people often overlook the need to set aside cash to pay real estate taxes on Farms and Land.
+Any cash in the decedent's estate may be completely gone after the payment of final medical expenses and funeral costs.
+Without funds immediately available to pay property taxes, any land or other real estate used in the business may need to be sold.2.
 If you have a Buy-Sell Agreement or Shareholders’ Agreement in place as part of your estate plan, there must be enough cash or liquid assets available to make the desired transaction under the Buy-Sell Agreement possible.
 Without the necessary liquidity, your spouse, partner, heirs and other beneficiaries may not receive the inheritance you intend them to receive.

 3. Your estate may be hit with a large federal and state estate tax bill based upon the valuation of your business and other assets in your probate estate.
 Estate taxes typically must be paid within nine months of death.
 Without the necessary liquidity in your estate to pay the taxes, your business may have to be broken apart and the assets sold at a discounted value to pay estate taxes.